paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-011-compensation-for-service-connected-disability-or-death.md

 Pub.
 L. 102–510, § 2(a), (c), Oct.
 24, 1992, 106 Stat.
 3318, 3319.

 #### Administrative Adjustment of Disability Rates of Certain Persons Not Covered by This Chapter
 Pub.
+L. 117–191, § 2(d), Oct.
+10, 2022, 136 Stat.
+2207, provided that: “The Secretary of Veterans Affairs may adjust administratively, consistent with the increases made under subsection (a) [set out as a note above], the rates of disability compensation payable to persons under section 10 of Public Law 85–857 (72 Stat.
+1263) [set out as a note preceding [section 101 of this title](./chapter-001-general.md#section-101)] who have not received compensation under chapter 11 of title 38, United States Code.”

+Similar provisions were contained in the following acts:

+Pub.
 L. 117–45, § 2(d), Oct.
 8, 2021, 135 Stat.
-389, provided that: “The Secretary of Veterans Affairs may adjust administratively, consistent with the increases made under subsection (a) [set out as a note above], the rates of disability compensation payable to persons under section 10 of Public Law 85–857 (72 Stat.
-1263) [set out as a note preceding [section 101 of this title](./chapter-001-general.md#section-101)] who have not received compensation under chapter 11 of title 38, United States Code.”

-Similar provisions were contained in the following acts:
+389.

 Pub.
 L. 116–178, § 2(d), Oct.
 20, 2020, 134 Stat.
 853.